Grow Your Customer Base

 Read more about it in “Ultimate sales hiring guide for B2B startup founders (the 4 key stages of sales hiring)”.

-Find the right customers to sell SaaS products:
+Find the right customers to sell SaaS products

 In “How To Build A Great SaaS Marketing Strategy?”
 I wrote about how to identify your target customers, as it’s an essential step if you want to grow your customer base.
 Here it is in summary:

 You need to develop an ’ideal customer profile‘.
-It‘s a fictitious organization and you need to address the following to create the profile:
+It‘s a fictitious organization, and you need to address the following to create the profile:

 • How are they valuable to your company?
 In addition to paying for your service, will they provide referrals and testimonials?
-Can they point you to new opportunities, or provide resources to grow your SaaS business?
+Can they point you to new opportunities or provide resources to grow your SaaS business?

 • How does your SaaS product help them?
 Does it improve their revenue, reduce their cost, or improve productivity?

 When you get feedback from your existing customers, don’t just contact them once.
-Their input will be valuable before you sell after you sell, and after they receive value from your product.
+Their input will be valuable before you sell, after you sell, and after they receive value from your product.
 Ask them to quantify the value so you can understand how it works and how it doesn’t.

 Learn more about this in “How to create your ideal customer profile for B2B lead generation”.

-Generate leads for selling SaaS:
+Generate leads for selling SaaS

-If you have existing customers, using the 4th approach above could also give you potential customer referrals.
+Using the 4th approach above could also give you potential customer referrals if you have existing customers.
 These are the best leads without question.
 Read more about lead generation in “B2B lead generation basics for startups”.

-Handling objections well while selling SaaS:
+Handling objections well while selling SaaS

 You need to do the following to handle such objections: